dustinhayes/JS-Unplugged/README.md

 ```

 ### variables ###
-There are three differennt types of variable statements.
+There are three different types of variable statements.
 Variable declaration, variable assignment, and variable reassignment.
 Any variable declared with the `var` keyword can be reassigned.
+Any variable that is declared without assignment is initialized to the global value `undefined`.

 ```javascript
 // declaration